ichard26/blackbench/docs/running_benchmarks.md

 ---
 emphasize-lines: 7
 ---
-# In reality, there's a lot of extra supporting code, but it's irrelevant here.
+# In reality, there's some more supporting code, but it's irrelevant here.

 import black